freesewing/markdown/dev/tutorials/pattern-design/constructing-the-neck-opening/en.md

 ---
-title: 160|Constructing the neck opening
+title: Constructing the neck opening
+order: 160
 ---

 Your goal is to construct a slightly oval neck opening that has a circumference that is